July 6, Monday

 We’ve only been in Florence three days but it has felt like weeks.
 The first day was mostly spent sleeping, recovering from jet lag, and meeting late arrivals.
 I’m sharing an apartment with eight other girls and we had fun unpacking and exploring our new home for the month (or two or three weeks).
 Sunday, our first real day together, saw the planned activities scrapped in favor of a cooler afternoon at a public pool.

 The heat wave has the temperature hovering at around 100 degrees Fahrenheit, and living and sleeping in apartments without air conditioning was a challenge.
 We are all very grateful for our new fans!

-This first weekend has been about getting into the swing of things, and now that we know Florence a little better I look forward to further exploration and our classes.
+This first weekend has been about getting into the swing of things, and now that we know Florence a little better I look forward to furthering exploration and our classes.
 Already we have learned to navigate by the Duomo and find the major piazzas, helped by the photo scavenger hunt on Sunday night.
 The food is as amazing as promised and there is gelato on every street corner.
 We look forward to getting to know Florence and each other even better.